RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 * Same for judges &hellip;
 * This Rule **does not require disclosure of information otherwise protected by Rule 1.6 or information gained by a lawyer or judge while participating in an approved lawyers assistance program.**

-Does the term “substantial” as in raises a substantial question as to that lawyer’s honesty &hellip; refer to the SERIOUSNESS of the possible offense or the AMOUNT of evidence you need?
+Does the term “substantial” as in raises a substantial question as to that lawyer’s honesty &hellip; refer to the seriousness of the possible offense or the amount of evidence you need?

-Rule 8.3 Comment 3 “the term ‘substantial’ refers to the seriousness of the possible offense and not the quantum of evidence of which the lawyer is aware.”
+Rule 8.3 Comment 3: “the term ‘substantial’ refers to the seriousness of the possible offense and not the quantum of evidence of which the lawyer is aware.”

 #### Duty to Report vs. Duty of Confidentiality

-Model Rules [8.1][aba8.1]: (Bar Admission & Disciplinary Matters) and [8.3][aba8.3]: (Reporting Professional Misconduct) are good examples of Rules that REQUIRE a lawyer to INFORM, REPORT, or DISCLOSE information.
+Model Rules [8.1][aba8.1]: (Bar Admission & Disciplinary Matters) and [8.3][aba8.3]: (Reporting Professional Misconduct) are good examples of Rules that *require* a lawyer to inform, report, or disclose information.
-Whenever a Rule requires disclosure of information it will also indicate whether the duty to report or disclose information TRUMPS the lawyer's duty of confidentiality to her client, or IS TRUMPED by that duty.
+Whenever a Rule requires disclosure of information it will also indicate whether the duty to report or disclose information *trumps* the lawyer's duty of confidentiality to her client, or *is trumped* by that duty.

 For example, Model Rules 8.1 and 8.3 both **do not require disclosure of information protected by Rule 1.6 (Confidentiality)**.
 How does that work?